PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

             - type: ds_located_at
               target: hpc_data_access_infra

-For File data sources the property ``filepath`` declares the path to the data within the filesystem of the infrastructure it is located.
+For File data sources, the property ``filepath`` declares the path where the data is located within the filesystem of the hosting infrastructure.

 Data transfer objects declare objects that transfer the data located in their ``from_source`` relationship into the data source target declared in their ``to_target`` relationship, by using the data transfer protocol